A Tale of 2 drivers

 unprecedented changes in my job?

 a.
-Am I employable outside my present employment? (or you think MTN would like to
+Am I employable outside my present employment? (or do you think MTN would like to

 employ a NITEL Accountant?)